 Homework and quizzes will help you apply the skills you are learning, such as IPA transcription and articulatory description, and are designed to keep you on track and up to date.

 Attendance and participation: I think that English 4720 is a fun and interesting course, but it requires a solid set of skills and base of knowledge that you will have to master early on, and therefore active participation is a must.
 You’ll need to be present every day to the extent that it is humanly possible.
 If you must miss class, my policy is to permit up to three "free" absences.
 By "free," I mean that I ask no questions and do not differentiate between excused and unexcused absences.
 I also mean that's all you get.
 Exceptions can only be made in cases of serious illness (such as those requiring hospitalization) and other documentable emergencies.
 If you miss more than three class meetings, there may be a substantial deduction in your course grade; five or more absences may result in a course grade of E. It is each student’s responsibility to stay on top of all course material and assignments when a class meeting is missed by consulting the updates page online and getting the notes from a classmate.
-Lectures and discussions missed cannot be made up in office hours.
+Lectures and discussions missed cannot be made up in office hours or at any other time.
 Leaving at the break counts as an absence.